 Panzi Hospital USA supports a critical component of Panzi Hospital's services: the holistic aftercare provided at Maison Dorcas.
-At Maison Dorcas, located adjacent to Panzi Hospital, women and girls who are otherwise unable to return home after their medical treatment receive housing, meals, and access to the full suite of holistic recovery support provided by Panzi, all in a protected, collaborative and supportive environment.
+At Maison Dorcas, located close to Panzi Hospital, women and girls who are otherwise unable to return home after their medical treatment receive housing, meals, and access to the full suite of holistic recovery support provided by Panzi, all in a protected, collaborative and supportive environment.
 These programs include therapeutic counseling, job skills training, literacy and numeracy classes, micro-grants and loans for small businesses, and outreach projects to rural communities.
 At any one time, Maison Dorcas can accommodate 180 vulnerable women and children.
 The ultimate goal of the Maison Dorcas staff is to heal and build the resilience of the whole woman and her family.
+Panzi USA supports many activities at Maison Dorcas to help girls and women recover from their traumatic experiences.
+Maison Dorcas provides a variety of therapies, ranging from dance to quilting.